hxxw/IR-tfidf/README.md

 python multi_tfidf.py 20_newsgroups -max 15 -q query1.txt
 ```

+Given:

-Given your document root path (ex.
-20_newsgroups), max length of a word (ex.
-15), and the document path to your query file (query1.txt), multi-tfidf.py finds the most relevant documents (top 10) based on the TF-IDF scores associated with your query.
+- document root path (ex.
+20_newsgroups),
+- max length of a word (ex.
+15) and
+- path to a query file (query1.txt),

+multi-tfidf.py finds the most relevant documents (top 10) based on the TF-IDF scores associated with the query.

 ## Requirement